 Yes, you got that right.
 Although a tiny enclave inside the Italian peninsula, Vatican City is not Italy.
 Indeed, the Vatican is the smallest state in the world.
 Therefore, if you’re visiting the Vatican Museums and the Sixtine Chapel and wish to send a postcard, you’ll have to buy a stamp from Vatican City.
 Italian stamps won’t do it.

 According to mythology, the founding of Rome dates back to 753 B.C.
 However, the settlement is much older and makes Rome one of Europe’s oldest occupied sites.
-It was the Roman Poet Tibullus who first called Rome the “Eternal City” in the 1st century B.C.
+The Roman Poet Tibullus first called Rome the “Eternal City” in the 1st century B.C.

 Since then, the city’s nickname survived to mention one of the oldest metropolis in the world.
 And one of the most developed civilizations of the time in the Mediterranean area.